Every Monday is a New Beginning

 It’s not an accident that I enjoy four unblemished days each week.
 It began years ago when our children were small and I discovered that life went more smoothly when we organized our time.
 The most important things in our lives happened at home, so we made it a point to designate only one day of the week for errands.
 This left four uncluttered days for living, one day of the weekend for fellowship, and one day of the weekend for projects or family pursuits.

 Time management and planning make life so much easier.
 Instead of a series of days broken and fragmented by disorganized errands, home days have a pleasant rhythm and routine that ensures that there’s a time for everything.
-Errand day begins with a list, and items are checked off one by one.
+On errand day I start with a list that I’ve been adding to all week, and and check off items one by one.

 - Monday: Laundry